-In EU Code of Practice, Copyright Chapter, Measure 1.4 \cite[Copyright Chapter, Measure 1.4]{eu2024codeofpractice}, which is a voluntary framework developed to help AI developers and deployers to comply with the requirements of the EU AI Act, stated that Technical Model Documentation must specify data collection sources, training datasets, and related information to GPAI, however, the details on infringement monitoring systems are not provided.
-Such systems are critical for ensuring compliance with copyright law and enabling rights holders to identify and address unauthorized use of their work in AI training data.
+The EU Code of Practice for GPAI model providers serves as a voluntary framework designed to help GPAI model providers comply with the requirements of the EU AI Act.
+The Copyright Chapter, Measure 1.4 \cite[Copyright Chapter, Measure 1.4]{eu2024codeofpractice} suggests to mitigate the risk of copyright-infringing outputs.
 The way that AI Office can monitor infringement cases is through: \\ \textbf{1.
-Technical Model Documentation\\} AI Office ensures that GPAI providers describe the data filtering methodology used for GPAI in their Technical Model Documentation.
-This method is based on trust rather than practical surveillance, and the actual audit can be conducted only on case of infringement report. \\ \textbf{2.
+Model Documentation\\} GPAI model providers are required to describe the data filtering methodology used for GPAI in their Model Documentation.
+This method relies exclusively on trust rather than technical verification, and such verifications are carried out only when an infringement is reported or detected. \\ \textbf{2.
 Reporting Systems\\} If the infringement case was reported, then the forensic investigation can be started by AI Office, so only then they can actually check if the training data filtering was enforced on GPAI or not.\\